Chain Reaction (1996 film): Plot

-After tracing the license plate on the thugs' van, Eddie tracks them to the secret C-Systems Research facility where Paul and Lyman are forcing Lily and Chen who had been kidnapped, to replicate the project.
-Eddie sneaks in during the night and proceeds to "fix" the system.
+After tracing the license plate on the thugs' van, Eddie tracks them to the secret C-Systems Research facility where Paul and Lyman are forcing Lily and Chen to replicate the project.
+When C-Systems' test reactor malfunctions, Paul, the scientists and the prisoners all depart, allowing Eddie to furtively "fix" the system that night.
 The next morning, one of the other scientists discovers the working reactor and everyone celebrates.
-A suspicious Paul immediately obtains a download of the working data, and secretly gives it to his assistant, Anita, for safekeeping.
-He then finds Eddie at a computer in the company boardroom, who demands his release in exchange for making the reactor work.
-Paul agrees but Lyman refuses, believing that the process already works, so Eddie sets the reactor to explode while sending proof of his innocence to the FBI and blueprints of the reactor to "hopefully a couple thousand" international scientists.
-Lyman responds by shooting Chen dead, then locking in Eddie and Lily to die in the explosion.
+A suspicious Paul immediately obtains a download of the fusion data, and secretly gives it to his assistant, Anita, for safekeeping.
+He then encounters Eddie at a computer in the company boardroom, who demands his release for making the reactor work.
+Paul agrees but Lyman refuses, so Eddie sets the reactor to explode while sending proof of his innocence to the FBI and blueprints of the reactor to "hopefully a couple thousand" international scientists.
+Lyman responds by shooting Chen dead, then locking in Eddie and Lily to die in the explosion as he, Paul, and their staff flee the site.

-Paul kills Lyman for overstepping the bounds of the program, leaving the body to be incinerated in the explosion.
+Lyman is given a falsified copy of the fusion data before Paul kills him for overstepping the bounds of the program, leaving his body in an elevator.
 During his own escape, he deactivates the containment system, allowing Eddie and Lily to escape.
-They are attacked by Lyman's henchmen (Yusef Reed and Clancy Butler), but escape moments before a blast wave sweeps through the complex (incinerating both Reed and Butler's corpses).
+They are attacked by Reed and Butler over an ascending construction lift but escape by climbing aboard it moments before a blast wave sweeps through the complex, incinerating the corpses of Reed, Butler, and Lyman.
 Having survived the shockwave, Eddie and Lily are met by FBI agents Ford and Doyle, now convinced of their innocence, who take them to safety.
-Paul is shown departing the scene via chauffeured limo, and the last scene has him dictating a memo to his secretary Anita, which informs the Director of the CIA that "...C-System [is] no longer a viable entity."
+Paul is shown dictating a memo to Anita in a chauffeured limo, informing the Director of the CIA that "...C-System [is] no longer a viable entity."

+In a post-credits scene, the C-Systems facility is seen imploding into the landscape.